manuelbomi/Enterprise-Architecture-for-McDonald-s-AI-Data-Driven-Transformation-An-Architect-s-Strategic-Bluepr/README.md

 - Franchisee council workshops on AI adoption barriers

-- Competitive analysis against Starbucks' Deep Brew and Domino's AI initiatives
+- Competitive analysis against Starbucks' Deep Brew and Domino's AI initiatives. (**If needed, readers may contact the Author for detailed result of studies on Starbucks and Domino's  AI initiatitves**)

 - Assessment of current tech stack fragmentation (POS vendors, mobile platforms)